Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Introduction

-We validate \ourmethod{} through classification, captioning, VQA, transfer, physical, defense, and cross-category experiments, with three main contributions: \begin{itemize}[leftmargin=1.5em,topsep=4pt,itemsep=2pt] \item To the best of our knowledge, we present the first universal physical adversarial patch framework tailored to IR-VLMs, and establish a unified evaluation setting centered on a shared deployable patch, cross-sample regional attachment, and physical robustness. \item We conduct extensive experiments on classification, captioning, VQA, transfer, defense, and physical deployment, showing that UCGP delivers strong attack effectiveness in both digital and real-world settings and consistently outperforms competitive baselines. \item Through detailed analyses of captioning, VQA, transfer, defense, and cross-category settings, we show that a single shared patch can induce systematic semantic degradation, retain non-trivial transferability, and remain effective under practical defenses. \end{itemize}
+We validate \ourmethod{} through classification, captioning, VQA, transfer, physical, defense, and cross-category experiments, with three main contributions: \begin{itemize}[leftmargin=1.5em,topsep=4pt,itemsep=2pt] \item To the best of our knowledge, we are the first to propose and systematically study a universal physical adversarial patch framework tailored to IR-VLMs, establishing a unified setting built around a shared deployable patch, cross-sample regional attachment, and physical robustness. \item We conduct extensive experiments on classification, captioning, VQA, transfer, defense, and physical deployment.
+Under the evaluated protocols, UCGP achieves strong attack effectiveness across digital and physical settings and consistently outperforms the infrared physical baselines considered in this study. \item Through analyses on captioning, VQA, transfer, defense, cross-category extension, and physical deployment, we show that a single shared patch can induce semantic degradation beyond closed-set label flipping, while also exposing limitations under defenses and real-scene capture conditions. \end{itemize}